josola/love-letter/README.md

 Missive is written entirely in the C++ programming language.
 The developer's intention for this project was to learn how to write clean, easy to read, and reusable object oriented code using C++, while creating a usable product in the process.
 This intention is currently in development.

-Development on Missive began purely as a Love Letter clone in text format, this is where branch one comes into play.
+Development on Missive began purely as a Love Letter clone in text format using the standard output stream, this is where branch one comes into play.
 Branch one of this repository contains the intial program design and is a 99% working version of the game.
 The programming style used in this branch is mostly procedural, leaving the developer with a version of the game that worked, but was difficult to modify due to its design.
 When the power of cleanly written, single responsibility object oriented code presented its potential, a rewrite was immediately started in branch two.

 Branch two contains the most current version of the Missive game.
 Written in object oriented style, with clean and easy to read design paradigms.
 This branch is currently in development and does not yet represent the finished game, for the finished game you can compile and run branch one.